 Talent carefully placing the sealed dish into the biosafety cabinet without contact with other surfaces.

-Replace the gloves with fresh ones [1] and transfer the 6-well plate preloaded with explant media from the incubator into the biosafety cabinet [2].
+Sterilize or replace gloves when transitioning to aseptic work [1] and transfer the 6-well plate preloaded with explant media from the incubator into the biosafety cabinet [2].
 Within the cabinet, remove the lid of the 35-millimeter dish and use angled forceps to lift the filter square without touching the retina [3].
 Then, open the 6-well plate and gently lower the filter onto the center of the insert in one well, immersing it slowly into the media [4].

 Talent spraying and wiping gloves with ethanol or switching to new gloves.